-So even if reducing the total sleep time is not on your agenda, it is clearly beneficial and reasonable to add a nap during the day.
+Thus, even if reducing the total sleep time is not on your agenda, it is clearly beneficial and reasonable to add a daytime nap.

 Disadvantages of Polyphasic sleep

-Especially the harder schedules with less total sleeping time can have a very harsh learning curve.
+- Most notably, the harder schedules with less total sleep time can have a very harsh learning curve.

-Quitting smoking, caffeine, alcohol and many other drugs during adaptation is somewhat of an advantage for polyphasic sleep, since each and every one of these can substantially alter your sleep and therefore affect your sleep schedule.
-Lifestyle considerations provides more info about this.
+Quitting smoking, caffeine, alcohol and many other drugs during adaptation is somewhat of an advantage for polyphasic sleep.
+This is because each of these can substantially alter your sleep quality.
+Eventually, they will affect your sleep schedule.
+Lifestyle considerations provides more info on this.

-Due to an increased SWS requirement at a younger age as well as some studies indicating NREM2 plays a role in the structural development of the brain, it is recommended people avoid drastically reducing total sleep depending on one’s age.
-More information can be found in lifestyle considerations.
+Because increased SWS requirement at a younger age and NREM2 plays a role in the structural development of the brain, people should avoid drastically reducing total sleep.
+This heavily depends on their age.
+More information is available in lifestyle considerations section.

 Hard to sustain

-Though polyphasic sleep becomes substantially easier once you make it through adaptation, there are various reasons why you would drop back out of a schedule and have to potentially start over from scratch.
+Though polyphasic sleep becomes substantially easier after adaptation, there are various reasons why you would drop out of a schedule and have to potentially start over from scratch.

-If your schedule changes, it is likely you’ll need to basically adapt from scratch unless you manage to fit to the new schedule with only very minor changes.
+- If your schedule changes, you likely will need to basically adapt from scratch.
+This is unless you manage to fit into the new schedule with only very minor changes.

 Potential long-term health risks

-This is hardly a full list of potential risks related to polyphasic sleep, however it should be enough to illustrate that the decision to start polyphasic sleep isn’t one to be taken lightly, you will need a strong motivation and reason to start following a schedule as well as an environment that allows for it.
+This is hardly a full list of potential risks related to polyphasic sleep.
+However, it should be enough to show that the decision to start polyphasic sleep should not be taken lightly.
+You will need a strong motivation and reason to start following a schedule and a suitable environment.

 Starting a polyphasic lifestyle

-Gathering information is particularly important, and you should definitely make sure the information comes from reputable sources.
-Way too many people try polyphasic sleeping with a lack of accurate data, and thus have no idea what they are doing.
+Gathering information is particularly important.
+You should definitely make sure the information comes from reputable sources.
+Way too many people try polyphasic sleeping with a lack of accurate data and have no idea what they are doing.
 This will very often lead to failure.
-This website attempts to provide an exhaustive compilation of available information, gathered anecdotally from long term successful polyphasers and thousands of attempters from the polyphasic Reddit and Discord, some with sleep tracking devices.
-You should be able to learn about pretty much everything necessary for you to succeed with polyphasic sleeping from this guide, however you may want to visit other sources which can provide different views on polyphasic sleep.
-Notably, feel free to visit our active discord server and subreddit:
+This website attempts to provide an exhaustive compilation of available information.

-Polyphasic Sleep Discord: a public chat server operated by people with a good amount of polyphasic sleeping experience.
+A public chat server operated by people with a good amount of polyphasic sleeping experience.
 This is the best place to ask if this website doesn’t answer your questions!
-It can be used to ask for help, advice with scheduling or just to discuss polyphasic sleep in general.
+Furthermore, this platform also entails help, advice with scheduling or just polyphasic sleep discussion in general.
 The operators of this guide reside in the Polyphasic Sleeping discord server!

-/r/polyphasic: This is a subreddit dedicated to polyphasic sleeping.
-It has been around for a long time, and it is thus possible to view how recommendations and general information has changed over the years.
+/r/polyphasic: This is a subreddit for polyphasic sleeping.
+It has been around for a long time.
+Thus, it is possible to view how recommendations and general information has changed over the years.
 A majority of the Polyphasic community resides here.